nddakshinamoorthy07/M1/README.md

 # EX-02- Conditional-Statements
 ## AIM:
-Write a C program to read A values and check whether A is positive number or not.
+Write a C program to read a, b value and find the smallest value using  if-else

 # ALGORITHM:
 1. Declare a variable to store the input value A.